Kupittaan kärki Partnership Project, Turku

 The Crown Bridges tramway project will be carried out as a combination of two contracting models.
-The two bridges between Kalasatama and Kruunuvuorenranta as well as the preconstruction in Korkeasaari will be realised as an overall contract, with tendering starting in 2021.
+The two bridges (Finkensilta and Kruunuvuorensilta) between Kalasatama and Kruunuvuorenranta as well as the preconstruction in Korkeasaari will be realised as an joint venture with YIT and Kreate.
 The rest of the construction of the connection will be carried out by an alliance that includes YIT, The City of Helsinki, NRC Group Finland, Ramboll, Sweco and Sitowise.

 “In the alliance model, the client, the constructor and the designer sit at the same table at the same time, seeking better solutions more efficiently.
 And the partners win or lose together.
 The alliance model is normally used for projects that are complex and involve many risks or potential changes.
-It works best in such projects,” says Jere Keskinen, YIT’s project manager for the Crown Bridges alliance.
+It works best in such projects,” says Aleksi Laine, YIT’s Head of Traffic Infra Division.

 What matters most to the city in the alliance is transparency, which makes it possible to verify justified costs.
 Clarifying things to politicians also facilitates political decision-making and helps the project move forward.